Mt. Hart Wilderness Lodge is located off the western half of the Gibb River Road.

 around pampering the discerning guests...

-Luckily it's nothing like that!
+Luckily it was nothing like that!
 Mt.
-Hart is a wild and natural place, full of character and history, and 100% authentic Kimberley.
+Hart was a wild and natural place, full of character and history, and 100% authentic Kimberley.

 Having said that, back then Mt.
-Hart was still managed by Taffy Abbots.
-A lot has changed since, but more on that below.
+Hart was still managed by Taffy Abbots and a lot has changed since.
+I will tell you more on that below.

 Initially Mt.
 Hart Station was taken up as a pastoral lease.
 Different owners struggled from 1914 to 1987 to make the place work, but nobody succeeded.
 The area is just too rugged and remote to make cattle viable.